Charles MacKay: Return to Santa Fe

 In November 2007, SFO named MacKay as its third general director, succeeding Richard Gaddes and John Crosby.
 He concluded his OTSL tenure on 30 September 2008, and began his tenure as SFO general director on 1 October of that year.
 His immediate challenges were financial, in the wake of the 2008 financial crisis.

 During his tenure, MacKay programmed several operas in their first stagings at Santa Fe Opera, including The Tales of Hoffmann (2010), Faust (2011), and in 2012 alone, The Pearl Fishers, Rossini's Maometto II (in a new critical edition), and Karol Szymanowski's King Roger.
 In 2013, Rossini's La donna del lago received its Santa Fe premiere in a co-production with the Metropolitan Opera.
 The 2014 season saw the first Santa Fe production of Beethoven's Fidelio.
 Additionally, MacKay's tenure has been characterized by working in collaboration with several opera companies across the United States on co-productions, some of which have been US or world premieres of new operas.
 In addition to the Met, these companies have included Minnesota Opera (Strauss' Arabella in 2012) and Opera Philadelphia (the Morrison / Cox Oscar in 2013.)
 SFO presented five world premieres during MacKay's tenure, including Cold Mountain by Jennifer Higdon and Gene Scheer (2015) and The (R)evolution of Steve Jobs by Mason Bates and Mark Campbell (librettist) (2018).
 MacKay also appointed Frédéric Chaslin and Harry Bicket successively as chief conductors of the company.
 In August 2017, Santa Fe Opera announced MacKay's intention to step down as its general director after the 2018 season.

 Arrest

 On March 21, 2025, MacKay was arrested in Powell, Wyoming, for soliciting two teenage boys for sex.
 He was initially charged with breach of peace, but prosecutors later filed four felony charges, including sexual exploitation of a minor.
 MacKay was released on a $35,000 bond, with a preliminary hearing set for April 2.
 A spokesperson stated that MacKay was complying fully with the legal process and that he had been facing unspecified serious health issues.
+In December 2025, the charges were dropped but the record was sealed given the sensitive nature of the allegations.